AITIS-s-r-o/GuiTask/README.md

 ![Dashboard with 3 workspace tabs - tool splitting done](./img/dashboard-3-tabs-tool-splitting-done.png)

 As you can see on these images, there are various visual effects, but do not worry about them for Task 1.
 These should only be designed in Task 2.
-We only present it here so you undersand the functionality.
+We only present it here so you understand the functionality.

 ### Menu

-Currently there is no way to add new tool, or re-add it if you close it.
-There shuld be a hamburger menu on the right side - i.e. another button on the right side of the workspace tab list button.
-Through this menu you should be able to add new instance of the tools.
+Currently, there is no way to add a new tool, or re-add it if you close it.
+There should be a hamburger menu on the right side - i.e. another button on the right side of the workspace tab list button.
+Through this menu you should be able to add new instances of the tools.

 ### Tools